 - Chaired by: Su Moore, Chief Executive, Jo Cox Foundation

-- Ravneet Virdi, Head of Tackling Loneliness, Department for Culture, Media and Sport
+- Ravneet Virdi, Head of Tackling Loneliness, Department for Digital, Culture, Media and Sport

 - Robin Hewings, Director of Policy, Campaign to End Loneliness